-(BY DELEGATES COWLES AND SHOTT)
+BY DELEGATE COWLES AND SOBONYA

-[Originating in the Committee on the Judiciary;
+[Introduced February 15, 2017; Referred to the Committee on the Judiciary.]

-February 17, 2016.]

-1 A BILL to amend and reenact §62-6B-2, §62-6B-3 and §62-6B-4 of the Code of West Virginia, 2 1931, as amended, all relating to modifying the requirements that allow a child witness to 3 testify by live, one-way, closed circuit television; defining terms; expanding the allowance 4 of such closed circuit testimony to other alleged criminal offenses; authorizing use for 5 persons with certain intellectual disabilities; clarifying the use and requirements of one-6 way closed-circuit television; setting forth findings to be made by the circuit court prior to 7 ordering testimony through live, one-way, closed circuit television; granting the court 8 discretion to appoint a psychiatrist, licensed psychologist or licensed social worker to 9 provide an expert opinion regarding the factors and findings to be made by the Court in 10 deciding whether to order testimony through live, one-way, closed circuit television; requiring court-appointed expert witness to provide written report within established 11 12 deadline; providing for the effect of failure to comply with filing deadline; revising the 13 procedures required for taking testimony of child witness by live, one-way, closed-circuit television; setting forth the procedures for testimony by live, one-way, closed-circuit 14 15 television; establishing a location for witness testimony and individuals allowed in the 16 witness room: setting requirements for display in the courtroom: requirements: providing 17 who may question the child witness and the procedures therefor; providing for requirement 18 of electronic means for defendant to confer with counsel during the taking of the testimony; 19 providing for instruction to jury regarding use of live, one-way, closed-circuit television; 20 authorizing the defendant to waive jury instruction regarding use of live, one-way, closed-21 circuit television; prohibiting counsel from making comments in the presence of the jury; 22 authorizing the court to establish measures for the physical safety of the child witness and 23 for the confidentiality of sensitive information; authorizing the court to allow 24 accommodations for child witness testimony in court rather than by live, one-way, closed-25 circuit television; authorizing the allowance of a toy, blanket or similar item to be in 26 possession of child witness while testifying; authorizing the allowance of a designated support person and seating of such support person in the courtroom; and providing requirements for allowance of a designated support person by motion.
+A BILL to amend and reenact §62-6B-2, §62-6B-3 and §62-6B-4 of the Code of West Virginia, 1931, as amended, all relating to modifying the requirements that allow a child witness to testify by live, one-way, closed circuit television; defining terms; expanding the allowance of closed circuit testimony to other alleged criminal offenses; authorizing use for persons with certain intellectual disabilities; clarifying the use and requirements of one-way closedcircuit television; setting forth findings to be made by the circuit court prior to ordering testimony through live, one-way, closed circuit television; granting the court discretion to appoint a psychiatrist, licensed psychologist or licensed social worker to provide an expert opinion regarding the factors and findings to be made by the court in deciding whether to order testimony through live, one-way, closed circuit television; requiring court-appointed expert witness to provide written report within established deadline; providing for the effect of failure to comply with filing deadline; revising the procedures required for taking testimony of child witness by live, one-way, closed-circuit television: setting forth the procedures for testimony by live, one-way, closed-circuit television; establishing a location for witness testimony and individuals allowed in the witness room; setting requirements for display in the courtroom; providing who may question the child witness and the procedures therefor; providing for requirement of electronic means for defendant to confer with counsel during the taking of the testimony; providing for instruction to jury regarding use of live, one-way, closed-circuit television; authorizing the defendant to waive jury instruction regarding use of live, one-way, closed-circuit television; prohibiting counsel from making comments in the presence of the jury; authorizing the court to establish measures for the physical safety of the child witness and for the confidentiality of sensitive information; authorizing the court to allow accommodations for child witness testimony in court rather than by live, one-way, closed-circuit television; authorizing the allowance of a toy, blanket or similar item to be in possession of child witness while testifying; authorizing the allowance of a designated support person and seating of the support person in the courtroom; and providing requirements for allowance of a designated support person by motion.